 Support our educational efforts!
 Make a donation to "The Fund for the Water Works-IC"

 The FWWIC is ADA accessible.
-To schedule classroom tours or to check out the Center's Saturday Family Programs, Sunday Film Series, or Speakers and public events, visit our website: www.fairmountwaterworks.org.
+To schedule classroom tours or to check out the Center's Saturday Family Programs, Sunday Film Series, Schuylkill Soundings offering, visit our website: www.fairmountwaterworks.org.

 Clean water begins and ends with you